 Whether it is internet marketing or a billboard advertising something, the end product should always be what was described.

-I won’t return to a business if I know that I was intentionally deceived.
+I won’t return to a business if I know I was intentionally deceived.
 I’m sure most people wouldn’t.

 There needs to be credibility with the way organizations are managed.